danwing/referee/draft-wing-settle-referee.md

 # Service Discovery {#discovery}

-TODO: needs more detail and discussion.

 To ease initial bootstrapping the client, the local domain can advertise its Referee server using a new DHCP option.
 The client connects to that server using HTTPS and extracts the public key.
-That public key has either not been seen before or has been seen before:
+Each local domain has its own Referee which only has purview over servers in its same local domain.
+The Refereee's public key has either not been seen before or has been seen before:

 * If the public key has not been seen before, the user needs to approve use of that Referee trust anchor for this local domain; the